This post was originally published on March 27, 2015, and was updated on March 29, 2018 and March 29, 2021.

 3. Get help

-Are you staring at a big box of receipts and a stack of 1099-MISC forms?
+Are you staring at a big box of receipts and a stack of 1099-NEC forms?
 GoDaddy has your back.
 GoDaddy Online Bookkeeping will connect with your bank account, business credit cards and the eCommerce platforms you sell on.
 We’ll pull in your income and expenses, and even categorize them for you.
 At the end of the year, all you have to do is click over to the “Taxes” tab and we’ll present you with a tax return-ready Schedule C. Save hours on your taxes and stop tearing your hair out!

 If you’re still confused about taxes even after signing up with GoDaddy Online Bookkeeping, you do have one more option …